-Graphs 5 and 6 contrast two periods of recent (neo-liberal) globalisation.
-The scores within the indices that compare different periods in time are summarised under the heading of Globalisation 1 and Globalisation 2, for ease of reference.
-The first refers to a time point around 2000 or early 2000s, with inclusion of some trends up to this point, and the second to time points around the mid-2010s, and trends up to that point.
-Globalisation 2 can be considered a period in which the distributive outcomes of restructuring embed and is also the context for the deepening of austerity and restructuring of public provision.
-In other words, if Globalisation 1 was heavily focussed on private sector market extension (disembedding), Globalisation 2 included public sector market extensions (detachment).
+Figures 3 and 4 contrast two periods of recent (neoliberal) globalization.
+The scores within the indices that compare different periods in time are summarized under the headings of Globalization 1 and Globalization 2, for ease of reference.
+The first refers to a time point around 2000 or the early 2000s, with inclusion of some trends up to this point, and the second to time points around the mid-2010s, and trends up to that point.
+Globalization 2 can be considered a period in which the distributive outcomes of restructuring embed and is also the context for the deepening of austerity and restructuring of public provision.
+In other words, if Globalization 1 was heavily focused on private sector market extension (disembedding), Globalization 2 included public sector market extensions (detachment).